An automated machine learning framework to optimize radiomics model construction validated on twelve clinical applications: Methods

 \subsection{Radiomics workflow search space}

-In order to formulate radiomics as a CASH problem, the workflow needs to be modular and consist of standardized components.
-In this way, for each component, a set of algorithms and hyperparameters can be defined.
-We therefore split the radiomics workflow into the following components: image and segmentation preprocessing, feature extraction, feature and sample preprocessing, and machine learning.
-An overview of the default included components, algorithms, and associated hyperparameters in the {\toolbox{WORC}} framework is provided in \autoref{table: hyperparameters}.
-Details on the included algorithms and their associated hyperparameters are given in \ref{sec: SupplementaryMaterial1}.
+In order to formulate radiomics as CASH optimization problem, the workflow needs to be modular and consist of standardized components.
+In this way, for each component, a set of algorithms and hyperparameters can be included.
+We therefore split the radiomics workflow into the following components: image and segmentation preprocessing, feature extraction, feature and sample preprocessing (consisting of multiple components itself, e.g., feature selection, resampling), and machine learning.
+An overview of the default included components, algorithms, and associated hyperparameters in the {\toolbox{WORC}} framework is provided in \autoref{table: hyperparameters}; more details are given in \refappendix{sec: SupplementaryMaterial1}.

-Besides the fact that currently the optimal radiomics method in a new application has to be found manually, there is also no clearly defined search space.
-Most reviews on radiomics do not provide a systematic review of the used methods but rather some examples \citep{RN261, RN691, RN436, RN674, RN798, RN799, RN35, RN800, RN1082, RN1079, RN1227, RN447, RN505}.
-Out of these review articles, only \cite{RN686} perform a systematic review, but present only some of the most commonly used machine learning methods instead of all methods included in the reviewed papers. \cite{RN686} also do not include how these algorithms were exactly used, e.g., stand-alone or in combination with other algorithms, as feature selection or classification step for algorithms that can fulfill both tasks, or which hyperparameter configurations were used and how these were determined.
+An additional problem is that there is no clearly defined range of radiomics solutions to choose from, i.e., search space.
+Most radiomics reviews are not systematic but rather some examples \cite{Li2022, Bera2022, RN261, RN691, RN436, RN674, RN798, RN799, RN35, RN800, RN1082, RN1079, RN1227, RN447, RN505}. \cite{RN686} perform a systematic review, but only present some of the most commonly used machine learning methods, not all radiomics components, and do not include how algorithms were exactly used, e.g., stand-alone or in combination with other algorithms, as feature selection or classification step when they can fulfill both tasks, and their hyperparameter configuration or optimization.

-Hence, to address the issue of manual optimization, we also need to address this issue and design an adequate search space.
-To this end, for each component, we have included a large collection of the algorithms and associated hyperparameters most commonly included in the mentioned radiomics literature.
-The hyperparameter search spaces were either set based on recommendations from the used implementation or the literature, or uniformly distributed around a default (logarithmic) value of the algorithm, or otherwise set to span a wide range of logical values (e.g. $[0, 1] $ for ratios).
+Hence, to address the issue of manual optimization, we also need to design an adequate search space.
+To this end, for each component, we have included a large collection of the algorithms and associated hyperparameters most commonly included in the radiomics literature.
+Hyperparameter search spaces were either set based on recommendations by the used software or the literature, set to span a wide range of logical values (e.g., $[0, 1] $ for ratios), or otherwise uniformly distributed around a default (logarithmic) value of the algorithm.

-\subsubsection{Fingerprinting}
+\subsection{Fingerprinting}